ChatGPT2/Space-Oddity-Bowie/README.md

 Of course, you can also write it yourself, such as asking him to be a joker, a writer, a chef, etc. There are endless ways to play.
 You can also find a prompt written by someone else on the Internet, and fill it in here with a little modification.
 Here it is recommended to  duplicate the "shortcut" and give the cope one a different name.
 For example, the shortcut for translation is called "My Translator", so you can just say "Hey, Siri, My Translator", and start a ChatGPT dedicated to translation.

 Also you can directly say what you want the ChatGPT to be when it's your turn to say.
 For example    ask him to help you as a translator.
 But it’s not as convenient as the “shortcut” above that specifically modifies the system message for translation.
-That “translator” can work directly, whi
+That “translator” can work directly, which is very